 Spending LimitsTo minimize potential loss to the participant, unattended locations/applications, such as vending, laundry, and photocopiers, may impose a daily spending limit.
 Except as outlined above for unattended devices, there is no daily limit on the number of transactions or their dollar total, up to the available balance.

 Refund PolicyThe account holder agrees and understands that there will be no cash withdrawals or refunds from active LionCash accounts.
 Cash refunds will not be issued for returned merchandise purchased with LionCash.
 LionCash accounts will be credited for the amount of the return.
 Revised September 30, 2011 Merchandise must be returned to the location where goods or services were purchased and returns are subject to the return policy of the merchant.
-LionCash accounts are not intended to simulate a checking or savings account, and therefore, requests for refunds will only be granted to students upon graduation or withdrawal from the University.
+LionCash accounts are not intended to simulate a checking or savings account.
+Requests for refunds will only be granted to students upon graduation or withdrawal from the University.
 Students may also request a refund at the end of spring semester.
 Faculty and staff may obtain refunds upon request at any time.
 A $10 processing fee will be deducted from each refund.
 In addition, all University debts must be satisfied prior to a refund being processed.
 All requests for refunds upon graduation, withdrawal from the University or termination of employment by the University must be received within ninety (90) days of graduation, withdrawal or termination.
 Any funds left in an account longer than ninety (90) days are forfeited and become the property of the University.

 Insufficient FundsYour LionCash transactions will be verified prior to the completion of a transaction.
 In the rare event a transaction cannot be verified due to a systems problem and a purchase occurs with insufficient funds in the LionCash account, the account will reflect a negative balance.
 The owed funds will automatically be deducted from the next deposit.
 Should the account be closed with a negative account balance, the balance will be billed directly to the participant.
 Should a deposit to the account be returned for insufficient funds, the id+ Office may deduct the deposit and any associated fees from the LionCash account.